 CHEMISTRY A AND B - 2 CREDITS - 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Chemistry is a course designed for students who expect to attend a four-year college or university.
 This course goes deeper into the Iowa Core concepts taught in Integrated Science-Chemistry.
 Chemistry includes basic inorganic chemistry with an emphasis on elementary theory and chemical reactions.
 Units of study include: measurement, counting atoms, chemical equations, the Periodic Table, bonding, the kinetic theory of matter, solutions, and acids and bases.

-EARTH SCIENCE A & B - 1 CREDIT - 10, 11, 12 NCAA APPROVED Prerequisite: Successful completion of Integrated Science: Earth Science - Earth Science is one- trimester course that includes an overview of the following topics from the Iowa Core: earth history; geological features; weathering; erosion; topography; fossils; minerals; and rocks.
-Completion of Earth Science A prior to Earth Science B is required.
+EARTH SCIENCE - 1 CREDIT - 10, 11, 12 NCAA APPROVED Prerequisite: Integrated Science - Earth Science is one- semester course that includes an overview of the following topics from the Iowa Core: earth history; geological features; weathering; erosion; topography; fossils; minerals; and rocks.

 METEOROLOGY - 1 CREDIT - 10, 11, 12 NCAA APPROVED Prerequisite: Integrated Science - Meteorology includes the following key concepts: origin & composition of Earth’s atmosphere; factors that contribute to weather; interaction of air masses; Earth’s unique properties; and Earth’s characteristic phases & seasons.
 The following Iowa Core principles are included in the curriculum: interactions among the hydrosphere, lithosphere and atmosphere; energy transfer in the atmosphere & oceans; elements/atoms within Earth’s reservoirs which include oceans & the atmosphere; and movement of elements/atoms between reservoirs.
 This course includes concepts in mathematics.